-- A Deed of Variation (DoV) application has been submitted by the Applicant (Wickford Development Company) seeking permission to make revisions/amendments to the Section 106 Legal Agreement that was attached to the outline permission reference UTT/2507/11/OP. - 1.2 The development has commenced and is partly complete.
+- 1.1 A Deed of Variation (DoV) application has been submitted by the Applicant (Wickford Development Company) seeking permission to make revisions/amendments to the Section 106 Legal Agreement that was attached to the outline permission reference UTT/2507/11/OP. - 1.2 The development has commenced and is partly complete.
 However, in the interim, the Planning Authority has since been approached by Wickford Development Company, who have expressed concerns regarding the viability of the development. - 1.3 This application has been submitted to amend the S106 to reduce the Affordable Housing requirement from 40% on site to 23.7% by way of disposing of the land required for the Affordable Housing to a registered provider for £1 and to pay an off-site contribution of £46,000 towards the provision of Affordable Housing.

-- 1.4 Previous Financial Viability Reviews of the site have arrived at various conclusions with regards to the extent to which Affordable Housing could be provided as part of the development. - 1.5 This report concludes that the proposed variations/amendments to the Legal Agreement attached to the outline permission are appropriate and that the variations/amendments are recommended for approval. - of November 2022 to explore the specifics of the delivery of the affordable housing and to allow the S106 to be revisited.
-The applicant has subsequently included a covenant clause to the extent that would prevent the occupation of more than 65 Open Market Housing Units until the Affordable Housing Land has been transferred to an Approved Body and the construction of the Affordable Housing Units has been commenced. - 1.7 As such, the proposal remains unchanged following the deferral of the application from the 23rd of November 2022 Planning Committee.
-This report has been amended to reflect the additional detail provided by the applicant in relation the aforementioned elements.
+- 1.4 Previous Financial Viability Reviews of the site have arrived at various conclusions with regards to the extent to which Affordable Housing could be provided as part of the development. - 1.5 This report concludes that the proposed variations/amendments to the Legal Agreement attached to the outline permission are appropriate and that the variations/amendments are recommended for approval. - 1.6 The application was deferred at the Planning Committee meeting on 23rd of November 2022 to explore the specifics of the delivery of the affordable housing and to allow the S106 to be revisited.
+The applicant has subsequently included a covenant clause to the extent that would prevent the occupation of more than 65 Open Market Housing Units until the Affordable Housing Land has been transferred to an Approved Body and the construction of the Affordable Housing Units has been commenced. - 1.7 The application was again deferred at the Planning Committee meeting on the 11th of January 2023.
+This time to allow for the alterations to the development as part of the full planning application UTT/22/2052/FUL to be reviewed concurrently with the changes as part of the Deed of Variation. - 1.8 As such, the proposal remains unchanged following the deferral of the application from the 11th of January Planning Committee.